 "You're starting to see more people get into seven-year car loans, which reduce their monthly payment," says Kukla.
 But a concern is that people may get tired of their vehicles before they've paid them off, meaning "the loan may outlive the car."
 Rolling over payments to the next car is a bad start for a new loan.

 Used-Car Down Payments

 Things are a little different when it comes to used cars.
-Edmunds data shows that the average used-car down payment is also about 11 percent.
+Edmunds data shows that the average used-car down payment is about 11.5 percent.
 But that's not necessarily a bad thing in the used-car market.
 Like new cars, used cars depreciate, but at a much slower rate.
-For example, a five-year-old car purchased in 2011 depreciated about 12 percent that year (versus a new car's nearly 22 percent depreciation).
-But don't count on that fact to help you if you try to trade in your car at a dealership.
-The value there will always be lower than what you could get by selling the car yourself, says Edmunds' Joe Spina.
+For example, a five-year-old car purchased in June 2013 depreciated about 7.2 percent by the end of that year.
+Contrast that with a new car, which saw nearly 22 percent annual depreciation.

 Tips for Lower Car Down Payments